Firas220890/Shopfinder-Module/README.md

 You can also find the package information here https://packagist.org/packages/firas/shopfinder

+**Note:** You may encounter below error when you run the above **composer require firas/shopfinder** to fix the error please run below commands.
+**Error message: Could not find a version of package firas/shopfinder matching your minimum-stability (stable).
+Require it with an explicit version constraint allowing its
+desired stability.**

+`composer config minimum-stability dev`
+`composer config prefer-stable true`

+Once above composer setting are done, run `composer require firas/shopfinder` again.
+Now you can see that the package will be installed successfully in vendor folder of the magento directory.

+Run `sh deploy.sh` from the terminal

 ## Manual Installation

 The module can be installed manually as well by git cloning the repository to directory /app/code/